-Making these changes can also reduce your risk of developing diabetes comorbidities, hypertension, and dyslipidemia.
+Making these changes can also reduce your risk of developing Diabetes comorbidities, hypertension, and dyslipidemia.

 What should a person with Prediabetes do?

 The first thing to do once diagnosed with Prediabetes is to improve your knowledge.
-This is a disease that is not solved in the doctors' office but rather by making the right choices most of the time.
-Our understanding of diabetes and how to control it has improved dramatically over the last few years.
-Yet, most people with diabetes have not been given the tools or understanding to be involved in managing their condition.
-We help you manage YOUR condition in a way that works best for you – this is not a cookie-cutter approach to care, its care made for you.
+This is a disease that is not solved in the doctor's office but rather by making the right choices most of the time.
+Our understanding of Diabetes and how to control it has improved dramatically over the last few years.
+Yet, most people with Diabetes have not been given the tools or understanding to be involved in managing their condition.
+We help you manage YOUR condition in a way that works best for you – this is not a cookie-cutter approach to care, it's care made for you.

 What should I do next?

-If you are 45 years or older or have other risk factors for prediabetes and Type 2 Diabetes, you will require more frequent testing.
-By diagnosing and treating Prediabetes early, it means you will decrease the risk of developing or delay any further health complications of Prediabetes, for example, nerve damage, blindness, and heart disease.
+If you are 45 years or older or have other risk factors for Prediabetes and Type 2 Diabetes, you will require more frequent testing.
+By diagnosing and treating Prediabetes early, it means you will decrease the risk of developing or delaying any further health complications of Prediabetes, for example, nerve damage, blindness, and heart disease.
 It is important to know that diagnosing Prediabetes should not rely solely on using a Hb A1c test.

 Once we learn what your diagnosis is or have Prediabetes, the next most important step is to become educated.
 By joining the ReSet Metabolic Weight Loss program, you will receive the help and education you need to learn how best to manage your condition.
 For example, you will learn how best to monitor your diet and create an exercise program that works with your lifestyle.
 The ReSet program is personalized and tailored, giving you more of the content you need when you want it.